What's the Difference Between a Flexible Spending Account (FSA) and a Health Reimbursement Arrangement (HRA)?

 - Set it up and don’t worry.
 FSA accounts are usually set up during open enrollment periods.
 Once the paperwork is complete, contributions are made automatically making saving for healthcare easy.

+- Take advantage of the tax breaks.
+FSA contributions made by both employees and employers are tax-free.
 Be sure to use your entire contribution each year, as FSA’s are a “use it or lose it” option.
-Some FSA’s have a grace period (some as long as March 15th of the following year), and some allow you to carry over up to $500 a year, but not all.
+Some FSA’s have a grace period, and some allow you to carry over a predetermined amount set by the IRS each year, but not all.
 Review your specific plan carefully so you don’t lose your money.

 What is an HRA?

 An HRA is a completely employer-funded account used to reimburse for health expenses.
 There are many types of HRAs, each with their own rules, but they all function as a reimbursement vehicle where the employees pay for medical expenses, either with a debit card or pay-out-of-pocket first and submit said expenses for reimbursement.